Transport Protocol & Listening Ports

 If you change the protocol to UDP now, or change the listening port on the DS, you may render it completely inaccessible.
 The change will occur, because the Wizard is in communication with the DS (on the proper port which you configured in the beginning).
 But at the end of the Wizard run, you'll have an unpleasant surprise - the DS may suddenly disappear.

 Thus, when selecting Inband Access mode in the beginning of the Wizard, you cannot later change the Transport Protocol or Listening Port.

-This screen also provides an option of entering the port number on the listening side(s) of the VSP-to-DS link.
-By now the Wizard has already decided which side opens the connections.
+This screen also provides an option of entering the port number on the listening side(s) of application-to-DS link.
+By now the Wizard has already decided which side opens the connections .
 Connecting side needs to know the number of the listening port on the other side.
-For example, if it is the VSP that will always be connecting to the DS, then you only have to specify the listening port on the DS side.
+For example, if it is the PC application that will always be connecting to the DS, then you only have to specify the listening port on the DS side.
 Consequently, the listening port on the DS textbox will be enabled, and the listening port on the PC textbox will be disabled.
 If both sides will need to establish the connection, then you have to specify the listening ports on both sides too, and both textboxes will be active.

 How the listening port numbers are chosen

 You can choose any port numbers of your liking.
 The only limitations are:

 |•||PC applications often have fixed destination and/or listening ports so the DS settings may need to be adjusted to suit the requirements of your application.|

 |•||Certain firewall or router setup may require you to use specific port numbers for communications between the application and the DS.|